plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 This example shows how to link a Rust staticlib that implements the Rama NetworkExtension C ABI into a macOS Transparent Proxy extension.

-The container app generates and stores the demo MITM root CA in the macOS keychain using `swift-certificates`.
-The certificate and private key are stored under shared protected-storage secret names, and the opaque Network Extension config now only carries the lookup metadata:
+The sysext generates and stores the demo MITM root CA in the macOS System Keychain (`/Library/Keychains/System.keychain`) using Rama's built-in boring TLS support.
+The CA is created on first startup and reused on subsequent starts.

-- `ca_cert_secret_name`
-- `ca_key_secret_name`
-- `ca_secret_account`
-- `ca_secret_access_group`

-The extension loads both PEM blobs itself from protected storage at startup, so the private key is no longer shipped through opaque config.
+The container app can delete the stored CA material via the `Rotate MITM CA` menu command or the `--clean-secrets` launch flag; the sysext will create a fresh CA the next time it initialises.
+The container app does not create or read the CA.

 ## Build